jenkinsci/subversion-plugin/docs/kerberos-auth.md

 Replace the path of the last parameter by your file name.

 For the Jenkins master these parameters must be added to the Jenkins configuration.
-For a slave add them to the JVM Options under Advanced in the node configuration page.
+For an agent add them to the JVM Options under Advanced in the node configuration page.

-Restart the master/slave.
+Restart the master/agent.

 # Configure your Jenkins job